flipbase/docs/player/docs.md

 - Flipbase -> theme: "flipbase"
 - Ocean -> theme: "ocean"

-or an object containing some basic color attributes:
+or an object containing with the following color attributes:

 ```
 theme: {